Plastic Pallet Glossary

 TARE WEIGHT – Refers to the net weight of an empty, unloaded pallet; typically measured in lbs. in the U.S.

 VENTILATED DECK – A ventilated deck is similar to an open “honeycomb” deck.
-There are slots for product that need ventilation rather than a closed-off solid top.
+There are slots for products that need ventilation rather than a closed-off solid top.